Thank you for your interest in celebrating the Sacraments at one of our Parishes.

-We are taking registrations for 2021 via the links below, and we thank you for your understanding.
+We are taking registrations for 2021 via the links below.

 The Sacraments are a wonderful gift to us from God inviting us into deeper intimacy with Him.
 So that children can gain the full benefit of the experience, the preparation is vitally important.
 Unlike Baptism and Confirmation, Reconciliation is a sacrament that can be received as often as one wants, and it strengthens us with grace each time it is received.
 Candidates need to be Catholic and in year two or above to make their First Reconciliation.

 In our Parishes, we have the Sacraments of both Reconciliation and Holy Communion when the child is in year three.
 They are still held as two separate sacraments, and are arranged approximately three months apart.
 When you register your child for Reconciliation we will assume you are also participating in Holy Communion other you advise otherwise.

 The preparation will consist of four sessions to be attended by the enrolled candidates and a parent.

 You are welcome to enrol your child for our 2021 sacraments.

 If for any reason a child or parent is unable to attend a particular session, please let Lorraine (Sacramental Coordinator) know ahead of time so that alternate arrangements can be made.
 It’s essential that the candidates attend and complete the preparation prior to receiving the sacrament.
 Sunday Mass attendance is an important part of the program and is integrated into each session.

 The First Reconciliation Ceremony includes a family Mass followed by individual Reconciliation for the enrolled candidates.
 This Mass is a special celebration for the candidates and their families to share in.
 All are welcome.